The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Hamamatsu, JP

-Mitsutoshi Setou practices in Hamamatsu, Japan.
+Mitsutoshi Setou practices practicing medicine in Hamamatsu, Japan.
 Setou is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Mitochondrial Complex 1 Deficiency, Follicular Ichthyosis, Squamous Cell Lung Carcinoma, and Pancreatic Ductal Adenocarcinoma.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Follicular Ichthyosis, Mitochondrial Complex 1 Deficiency, Squamous Cell Lung Carcinoma, and Pancreatic Ductal Adenocarcinoma.

 Experienced in Mitochondrial Complex 1 Deficiency